It has become very difficult to contest the power of digital transformation with such a wealth of current examples.

-At RedPixie we view digital transformation as a key conversation for any person or organisation.
-It creates a purposeful target against which you can review business practices.
+With this being the case, digital transformation has forced itself as a key conversation for any person or organisation.
+In doing so, it creates a purposeful target against which one can review business practices.

-More than a purely theoretical conversation, we had the opportunity to discuss great examples of digital transformation, and compare them to those who have neglected this essential effort.
+This overwhelming wave has led to the various statistics about successful examples of digital transformation, and compare them to those who have neglected this essential effort.

 What is digital transformation?

 Digital transformation is described in terms such as “profound”, “essential” and “whole scale change”.
-But in reality, it is incorrectly labelled.
-It is thought about in a silo.
+But in reality, it is incorrectly labelled, and regrettably only considered in silos.

 A silo that may or may not be reviewed in the next quarterly meeting.